-Paris became the capital city of the region in the 6th century AD and would eventually become a European center for innovation, architectural marvels, and earth-shattering events like the French Revolution in the 1700s and the Nazi invasion during World War II.
+Paris became the region’s capital city in the 6th century AD and would eventually become a European center for innovation, architectural marvels, and earth-shattering events like the French Revolution in the 1700s and the Nazi invasion during World War II.

 Many centuries of war, strife, and local culture clashes have created a wholly unique city in Paris, and it’s certainly one of the first European destinations to consider as you plan your trip to the European continent.

-Some of the best points of interest to experience in Paris include the Notre Dame Cathedral, which was built in the mid-12th century, and the Eiffel Tower, which was completed in 1889 after just two years of construction.
+Some of the best points of interest to experience in Paris include the Notre Dame Cathedral, built in the mid-12th century, and the Eiffel Tower, completed in 1889 after just two years of construction.